bcburak/coding-challenge/README.md

 - You can use any tools or libraries you like.
 But if possible, make notes of the tools you used and why you chose them.

+## Refactor Notes

+ - Refactored each methods in DocumentProcessingService
+ - Injected useful classes and libraries to do it more readeble and testable
+ - Splitted smaller methods, removed unnecesserary objects ..
+ - Could be still need to do more refactor, that's why I dropped small inline comments where it could be neccessery to improve
+ - Used moq library to mock some data or if it'd be necessary for future developments.
+ - Added more unit tests and still could be needed to add new unit test cases.(Also dropped comments for assertions and UT methods but could not complete since the time concerns)

 **Good luck!**